Introduction

 The Role of Fate

 The concept of fate plays a critical role in Romeo and Juliet.
 Romeo’s banishment feels like a cruel twist of fate, a pivotal moment that propels the narrative toward its tragic conclusion.
-This sense of predestined tragedy underscores the helplessness felt both Romeo and Juliet.
+This sense of predestined tragedy underscores the helplessness felt by both Romeo and Juliet.

 Conclusion

 In conclusion, Romeo’s reaction to the news of his banishment from Verona is best described as a tumultuous blend of shock, despair, and helplessness.
-His immediate emotional outburst, followed a deeper sense of dread at the prospect of being separated from Juliet, encapsulates the depth of his love and the tragedy of their situation.
+His immediate emotional outburst, followed by a deeper sense of dread at the prospect of being separated from Juliet, encapsulates the depth of his love and the tragedy of their situation.
 This reaction not only highlights his intense emotions but also sets the stage for the ensuing drama that ultimately leads to the story’s tragic end.